What is the Diabetes Plate?

-1. Fill half your plate with nonstarchy vegetables.
+1. Fill 1/2 your plate with nonstarchy vegetables.

-Nonstarchy vegetables are lower in carbohydrate, so they do not raise blood sugar very much.
-They are also high in vitamins, minerals, and fiber, making them an important part of a healthy diet.
-Filling half your plate with nonstarchy vegetables means you will get plenty of servings of these superfoods.
+Non-starchy vegetables are lower in carbs, so they don’t raise your blood glucose very much.
+They are also higher in fiber, vitamins, and minerals—making them an important part of a healthy diet and what some people call “superstar foods.
+Filling half your plate with non-starchy vegetables means you will get plenty of servings.

-2. Fill one quarter of your plate with lean protein foods
+2. Fill 1/4 of your plate with lean protein foods

-Foods high in protein such as fish, chicken, lean beef, soy products, and cheese are all considered “protein foods.”
+Foods high in protein such as fish, chicken, lean beef, soy foods, and cheese are all considered protein foods.

-Proteins foods (especially those from animal sources) usually contain saturated fat, which may increase your risk of heart disease.
-Lean proteins are lower in fat and saturated fat, making them a healthier choice.
+Proteins foods (especially those from animal sources) usually contain saturated fat, which can increase your risk of heart disease.
+Lean proteins are lower in both fat and saturated fat, making them a healthier choice.

 Keep in mind that some plant-based protein foods (like beans and legumes) are also high in carbohydrates.